-If you are an undergraduate student, you could receive a tax-free bursary of up to £1,000 by becoming a Student Ambassador or Student Research Ambassador for University Centre Peterborough.
+If you are an undergraduate student, you could receive a tax-free bursary of up to £1,000 by becoming a Student Ambassador for University Centre Peterborough.

 The benefits of becoming an Ambassador includes; increasing employability when you graduate, developing personal and presentation skills and inspiring prospective students to go to university.